BitBucketsFRC4183/frc2020-game-jam/docs/journal.md

 ### SM

-Worked on tech tree (UI fixes, added keybind), nodes change based on whether or not players can research a tech, and it shows a progress bar!
+Worked on tech tree (UI fixes, added keybind), nodes change based on whether or not players can research a tech, and it shows a progress bar! (ignore weird GIF compression)
 ![techtree](JournalImages/tecthree.gif)

 ### EP

-Worked on a wave system for the asteroids!
+Worked on a wave system for the asteroids! (ignore weird GIF compression)
 ![wave](JournalImages/asteoridwave.gif)

 ### IB